IvanAks777/My_Portfolio/README.md

 # Hi :raised_hand: , My name is Ivan!
 ### I am a Data Anslyst from Russia.
-If you want to contact me, feel free to contact me:
+If you want to contact me, feel free to send me a message:
 * via Telegram: https://t.me/ivan_aksyonov
 * via email: ivan_aksyonov@inbox.ru
 ### This is my portfolio for data analytics projects: